 to protect against any unforeseen illnesses, injuries, or accidents during the trip.

-Things to Do for Travellers in Tonga
+Things to Do for Travelers in Tonga

 For sea lovers, Tonga is nothing short of heaven.
 Exquisite beaches dot the country, inviting you to simply lie down and relax with a book or a drink in hand.
 Need some exercise?
 Jump into the turquoise blue waters and have the swim of your life.
 For those who cherish non-vegetarian food, Tonga offers an amazing array of meat dishes.